Platform · Glossary

 Goal-convergent price.

-The maximum purchase price at which a property still meets a stated investor goal.
-The 3Y Estimate is what you get when you apply the goal-convergent method to a specific property and a specific goal (cash-on-cash return, DSCR, or cash velocity).
+The purchase price supported by a stated investor goal under the current assumptions.
+The 3Y Estimate is what you get when you apply the goal-convergent method to a specific property and a specific goal: cash-on-cash return, DSCR, or cash velocity.

 A third lens beside comparative and capitalization

-Goal-convergent valuation is positioned alongside the two industry-standard methods:
+Goal-convergent valuation is positioned alongside two common valuation lenses:

-The first two methods describe what others would pay or what the income would support.
-The third describes what you should pay given your specific objective.
+The first two methods describe what outside market evidence may support or what the income may support.
+The third describes what price your selected goal supports under the current assumptions.
 All three are useful; the third is the one most often missing from off-the-shelf calculators.

-Almost every property-valuation tool works forward: input a price, output a yield or cash flow figure.
-Comparable sales tools, cap rate calculators, broker opinions — all of these compute what a property is worth and leave the goal-fitting to the investor.
+Many property-analysis tools work forward: input a price, output a yield or cash flow figure.
+Comparable sales tools, cap rate calculators, broker opinions — all of these help estimate what a property may be worth, then leave the goal-fitting to the investor.

-Goal-convergent valuation works backward: input the goal, output the price that satisfies it.
-The reasoning starts where the decision actually lives — with the investor's target — and solves for the only number the investor controls: what they're willing to pay.
+Goal-convergent valuation works in reverse: input the goal, output the price supported by that goal under the current assumptions.
+The reasoning starts where the decision actually lives — with the investor’s goal — and solves in reverse for the price where the deal’s modeled income, expenses, financing, and selected goal converge.

 Why the inversion matters